gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'num' parameter MUST be present.

-* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.
+* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD1), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

 * The 'exp' parameter MUST be present.